 - Your work location and proximity to home router.

-- Number of other people connected to your home network and the bandwidth/performance requirements of their activities (e.g. playing video games, downloading files, or streaming video).
+- Number of other people connected to your home network and the bandwidth/performance requirements of their activities (e.g., playing video games, downloading files, or streaming videos).

 - Number of devices connected to your home network, proximity to your WiFi router/mesh points (closer is better), and the type of WiFi radio technology in your devices.

 Download speeds for common activities per device:

 - 1-5 Mbps for checking email, browsing the web, VoIP calling, and online gaming.

 - 5-10 Mbps for streaming HD videos or videoconferencing.